wmacnair/SampleQC/README.md

 ```R
 outliers_dt = get_outliers(qc_obj)
 ```

+(There are a couple of ways of tweaking exactly how you get your outliers, which you can see by calling `?get_outliers`.)

 # Preprint

 To replicate the analyses, in the preprint, please go to the companion GitHub repo [here](https://github.com/wmacnair/SampleQC_paper_analyses).

 #  Bugs / Suggestions / Thoughts

 Please add anything you like to the _Issues_ page.
-All feedback enthusiastically received.
+All feedback enthusiastically received!

 Cheers